Geno Petralli: Toronto Blue Jays: 1978–1984

 Petralli made his professional debut in 1978 with the Medicine Hat Blue Jays of the rookie Pioneer Baseball League, where he batted .281 in 65 games, playing some third base as well as catching.
 The following season, he started the year with the class-A Dunedin Blue Jays, batting .288 in 52 games, then was promoted to the Triple-A Syracuse Chiefs, where he batted .232 in 18 games.

 In 1980, Petralli was assigned to Double-A with the Knoxville Blue Jays.
 In his first full season all at one level, he played 116 games and batted .285 with three home runs.
 Petralli was promoted back to Syracuse in 1981, where he split time with fellow catching prospects, Dan Whitmer and Ramón Lora, and appeared in just 45 games and batted .265.

 In 1982, Petralli was given the full-time job at Syracuse, and he responded with minor league career bests in batting average (.289), home runs (9) and runs batted in (58).
 This earned him a September call-up, and he made his debut on September 4, pinch-hitting for catcher Buck Martinez and striking out.
 He got his first major league hit the following day, a double off the Cleveland Indians' Len Barker at Cleveland Municipal Stadium.
 Petralli finished the season with a .364 average in 16 games.

 With Ernie Whitt and Martinez still around to handle catching duties for Toronto, and designated hitter Cliff Johnson available for emergencies, Petralli returned to Syracuse in 1983.
 Although his numbers slipped to a .245 average, three home runs and 40 RBI, he was again called up in September.
 He received only four at bats over six games and did not record a hit.

 In 1984, Petralli made the major league roster out of spring training, but appeared in just three games over the first month of the season, batting three times without a hit.
 On May 8, his contract was sold to the Cleveland Indians.

 Cleveland Indians: 1985

-Petralli returned to Triple-A for the Indians, as he was assigned to the Maine Guides.
+Petralli returned to Triple-A for the Indians, assigned to the Maine Guides.
 There, he served as backup to former New York Yankees prospect Juan Espino, playing in just 23 games and batting .217 without a home run.
 He started out the next year with Maine as well, this time behind former Rangers prospect Kevin Buckley.
-After just two games with the Guides in which he had one hit in seven at-bats, Petralli was released.
+After just two games with the Guides in which he had one hit in seven at-bats, Petralli was released on April 23rd.